Rory-Mac/personal-website/_posts/2023-11-16-Knowledge-and-Ideology.markdown

 from their military, industrial and political strength, making for a continual power struggle by which geographic lines are drawn and redrawn across history.
 With this, we arrive at our first heuristic: the natural world's geopolitical overlay, comprised of amoeboid like nation-states<sup>[6][7]</sup> that rise and fall, spread and recede, fragment and combine.</p>
+<h4>Geographical influence on modern civilisation</h4>
+<p>Despite the sophistication of today's technology, the geographical features underlying the territory of a state plays a signficant role
+in the strategic mindset of that state.
+Let's go through a set of examples in the modern world, starting with Russia.</p>
+<p>Russia is the largest country in the world, spanning eleven time zones from Western Europe to Northern Asia.
+Siberia, the largest region
+of Russia, encompasses most of Northern Asia and comprises approximately three quarters of Russian territory but only one quarter of its population.
+The Ural Mountains separate Siberia from the rest of Russia, which is instead seated atop the Great European Plain, a biome that makes Russia geographically vulnerable to ground invasion by neighbouring states.
+Moscow, the Russian capital, is at times referred to as the port of the five seas, seeing as the Moscow Canal connects the Moskva and the Volga river systems with maritime routes to the
+White Sea, Baltic Sea, Caspian Sea, Sea of Azov, and the Black Sea.
+Returning to consideration against a ground invasion, it is in the best interests of Moscow to control the leg of the Great European Plain east of the Carpathian Mountains, and the wedge formed by such a plain, as it did through the Warsaw Pact at the time of the Soviet Union.</p>
+<p>Let us now look to the arctic, a region whoses geographical signficance will only increase as net global temperatures do, and whose
+control will be vied for by neighbouring states in the coming decades.
+As net temperatures increase, previously undiscovered or inaccessible resources will reveal themselves for greater periods of the year as will the number of international maritime trade routes that wind through this region.
+These routes include the Northwest passage that lines North America, the Northern Sea Route that lines
+Northern Russia, and the Transpolar Sea Route that routes from the atlantic to the pacific ocean.
+Cargo ships coming from the Red Sea directed towards the Panama Canal can be redirected through these tranpolar routes, saving weeks in transit time.
+The states encircling the arctic region, namely Canada, the United States, Iceland, Russia, Norway, and Denmark (via Greenland), do not have obvious claims to arctic territory.
+This is furthered by the fact that the continental shelves of the continents to which these states belong, drop off before touching any such territory.</p>
 <h4>Structures of Governance</h4>
 <p>A structure of governance, not unlike an organisational structure, is a structure that defines the way in which work and decision-making
 is delegated to subcomponents of a collective group of individuals.
 These human collectives can be